 A Recent Jury Trial in Milwaukee

-Recently, I had a client facing a Disorderly Conduct Domestic Abuse charge in Milwaukee County Circuit Court.
+Recently, I had a client facing a disorderly conduct domestic abuse charge in Milwaukee County Circuit Court.
 My client was accused of going over to his girlfriend’s house, getting into an argument, becoming violent and leaving.
-Subsequently, he was arrested and charged with Domestic Abuse Disorderly Conduct.
+Subsequently, he was arrested and charged with disorderly conduct domestic abuse in Wisconsin.
 He had previously been out on probation for a Criminal Trespass out of Racine, so a probation hold was placed on him, meaning he would not be released from custody until his Racine case was disposed of.
 I advised my client that we had a strong case to take to trial and that was the route we pursued.

 Before trial, there was a revocation hearing on his probation status from the case in Racine County.
 This is a process that is very difficult to win, however, the hearing gave us a chance before the trial to hear his girlfriend's story and find any weakness in it, and that is exactly what happened.
 The trial followed the revocation hearing and, depending on the outcome of the trial, it would mean release from custody on the Racine case or it would mean additional jail time for my client.

 You are only guilty if you are convicted™

 There were three main focal points during the trial.
 First was the fact that my client did not have a vehicle and the victim reported that he showed up at her house upset after she posted something on social media.
 Our contention was that without a car or a ride the amount of time it would have taken him to get there, as she alleged, would have been 3 to 4 times as long as she stated.
 I was able to cross examine her and she admitted that to walk the distance would take much longer than she had said it would.
 She also admitted he did not have a car and she usually picked him up, and that she didn't see or hear a car coming or going.
 This was an important piece of our defense.
 She had stated his motive for the crime was that he was responding to a social media response, but now her timeline for the motive did not make sense.